Business for Scientists Certificate

 This course is designed for those with training from a Science, Technology, Engineering and Mathematics (STEM) discipline.
 If you have questions about eligibility, please contact the Office of Postdoctoral Affairs.

-The 2016 application period is open beginning Friday, February 5th and will close Thursday, March 31st at 5pm (CST).
-Postdoctoral fellows interested in applying should submit all application materials through the online application system (will be accessible once application period is open).
+The 2017 application period will open beginning Monday, March 13 and will close Monday, April 3 at 5pm (CST).
+Postdoctoral fellows interested in applying should submit ALL application materials through the online application system (will be accessible once application period is open).
 Applications must include the following components:

 - Applicant Information

 - List of any courses or programs taken in the last 5 years in the areas of: business, management, leadership, or accounting/finance and explanation of how this training would be different

 - Statement of Purpose (Limit of 750 words)

 - why you wish to participate in the program

 - how this training will augment your postdoctoral training at Northwestern

 - how this training will help you to achieve your career goals

 - Research Abstract (Limit of 250 words)